History of AEK Athens F.C.: 1985–86 season

-Antonis Georgiadis left the club and Jacek Gmoch was hired.
+Antonis Georgiadis left the club and Jacek Gmoch was appointed.
 Among the departures were Christos Ardizoglou and Christos Arvanitis.
 In the winter AEK signed Jim Patikas, while Vangelis Vlachos and Lysandros Georgamlis joined Panathinaikos.
 AEK had to move to the Olympic Stadium due to construction works at AEK Stadium.
-AEK achieved an average league ticket record of 31,254 tickets per game.
-In the UEFA Cup, AEK were eliminated in the first round by Real Madrid, despite making a historic win 1–0 in Athens.
-In the league AEK started well, but their performances in the away matches resulted in many losses during the season.
+AEK set a record average league attendance of 31,254 spectators per match.
+In the UEFA Cup, AEK were eliminated in the first round by Real Madrid, despite recording a historic 1–0 victory in Athens.
+In the league AEK started well, but their performances in the away matches resulted in a number of defeats during the season.
 They finished at the third place, tied with Iraklis, seven points from the first place.
-On 19 April, the general manager of AEK, Giannis Chrysovitsianos, was arrested for attempted bribery to some players of Panserraikos and the league standings were not secured, until the case was finalized.
-Eventually, that happened in mid-June, with AEK being punished with the deduction of third points, from the next season's championship.
+On 19 April, the general manager of AEK, Giannis Chrysovitsianos, was arrested for attempted bribery to some players of Panserraikos and the final league standings were not finalized until the case was concluded.
+Eventually, that happened in mid-June, with AEK being punished with a three-point deduction from the next season's championship.
 Thus, the HFF decided to set a third place play-off match between AEK and Iraklis.
-Meanwhile, Jacek Gmoch left, with Nikos Christidis sitting on the bench for the game.
-Iraklis, not accepting the decision, showed up in order to make a parody of the match and by the 53rd minute were left with six players resulting in the awarding of the game to AEK, who secured a place in the next season's UEFA Cup.
+Meanwhile, Jacek Gmoch left, with Nikos Christidis sitting on the bench for the match.
+Iraklis, not accepting the decision, showed up and deliberately turned the match into a farce, being reduced to six players by the 53rd minute, resulting in the match being awarded to AEK, who secured a place in the next season's UEFA Cup.